-See Port Neches FD's newest addition - Port Arthur News
+Check out Port Neches Fire Department's newest addition - Port Arthur News

-See Port Neches FD’s newest addition
+Check out Port Neches Fire Department’s newest addition

-Port Neches firefighters receive training on the newest fire engine apparatus, Engine 22, at the station on Thursday.
+PORT NECHES — Port Neches firefighters received training on the newest fire engine apparatus, Engine 22, at the station on Thursday.

 A ceremony will be held at 10 a.m.
 July 27 at the station that will include the traditional “push” into the fire station by PNFD’s personnel and stakeholders and also include the traditional “wet down” of the engine.